Yashwanth-1412/FalconWall/README.ascii.md

 # FalconWall

-**Line-rate DDoS mitigation and packet-I/O benchmarking on Linux, built on eBPF/XDP.**
+**Line-rate DDoS mitigation and packet-I/O benchmarking on Linux, built on eBPF/XDP — engineered for the kernel-bypass fast path.**

-This is the plain-markdown fallback with ASCII architecture diagrams.
-The GitHub-oriented Mermaid version is [`README.md`](README.md).
+This is the plain-markdown fallback with ASCII architecture diagrams (the two-path overview uses Mermaid, which renders on GitHub).
+See [`README.md`](README.md) for the complete Mermaid version.

-FalconWall drops malicious traffic at the XDP hook — before the kernel even builds an `sk_buff` — and measures exactly how fast packets can move through the Linux stack.
+FalconWall drops malicious traffic at the XDP hook — in the **kernel-bypass fast path**, before the Linux network stack builds a single `sk_buff` — and benchmarks every way packets can reach userspace: through the full kernel stack (the slow path) or around it entirely (the fast path).

 ---